Nov 19, 2024

 Warehouse Damage

-If your items get damaged in Amazon's warehouse, they will automatically reimburse you without the need for you to initiate anything.
+WAREHOUSE_DAMAGE occurs when your items are damaged while in Amazon's warehouse.
+In such cases, Amazon will automatically reimburse you without requiring any action on your part.
 Amazon usually sells damaged items at a lower price or disposes of them.
 If you notice damage, you can request a manual reimbursement, but this falls into the exception category and is not the usual process.

 Warehouse Damage Exception